kristianmandrup/libraries/README.md

 ### Registry

 The global registry will contain an `index.js` file and a list of library config files.
-Currently a json file, but could perhaps be a simple line divided text file like the `selected` file?
+Currently it is a `json` file (for extensibility).
+It could perhaps be a simple line-divided text file like the `selected` file if no other info is needed...

 ```javascript
 // index.json